peterkhe1999/CheatSheet/OSCP/README.md

 ## In-Memory evation**
 - **Remote Process Memory Injection** attempts to inject the payload into another valid PE that is not malicious.
- 1. By leveraging a set of Windows API, first, we would use the **OpenProcess** function to obtain a valid **HANDLE** to a target process that we have permission to access.
+ 1. By leveraging a set of Windows API, first, use the **OpenProcess** function to obtain a valid **HANDLE** to a target process that we have permission to access.

- 2. After obtaining the HANDLE, we would allocate memory in the context of that process by calling a Windows API such as **VirtualAllocEx**.
+ 2. After obtaining the HANDLE, allocate memory in the context of that process by calling a Windows API such as **VirtualAllocEx**.

- 3. Once the memory has been allocated in the remote process, we would copy the malicious payload to the newly allocated memory using **WriteProcessMemory**.
+ 3. Once the memory has been allocated in the remote process, copy the malicious payload to the newly allocated memory using **WriteProcessMemory**.

  4. After the payload has been successfully copied, it is usually executed in memory in a separate thread using the **CreateRemoteThread** API.